bitkeyhash/FuzionTxT/README.md

 ## 🏁 How to Run This Play

-1. 📥 Download the `FuzionTxT.sh` script
+1. 📥 Download the `fuziontxt.sh` script by using git `git clone'
 2. 🏃‍♂️ Run it in your terminal: `chmod +x fuziontxt.sh && ./fuziontxt.sh`
 3. 🎯 Follow the on-screen prompts to input your file names and output.